 “Life is how you see it, so find a new perspective to the situation and/or your partner.
 It becomes easier to deal with emotional infidelity if you view it from the prism of empathy and try to understand why your partner may have done what they did,” says Shivanya.

 Related Reading: 8 steps to completely forgive someone who cheated on you

 8. Take your time to forgive

-If you see you and your spouse working through this problem, then give them another chance by all means.
-You will need to cope with your feelings after discovering spouse’s emotional affair.
+If you see your spouse working through this problem, then give them another chance by all means.
+You will need to cope with your feelings after discovering your spouse’s emotional affair.
 However, if you feel that there is no way you can recover from the pain and it is just better to move on with your respective lives, that’s okay too.
-You deserve to be happy and you need to understand what is going to make you happier in the long run.
+You deserve to be happy and you need to understand and accept what is going to make you happier in the long run.

-You need to avoid being obsessed about the relationship.
+You need to avoid being obsessed with the relationship.
 You also need to stop worrying about what people will say.
 Once it starts interfering with your peace of mind, you will not be able to find joy in anything that you do.
 Make the right decision and stick to it and we promise, you will be a happier person in the long run.

 Yes, a marriage can survive emotional infidelity if both partners are willing to put it behind them and work on rebuilding their relationship.
 However, to succeed at this attempt, it’s also crucial to address underlying issues that may have triggered an emotional affair.

 There is no specific timeline for how long emotional affairs can last.
 These can be a short-term way of coping with a lack of emotional intimacy in the primary relationship or may even carry on for years, especially if they’re undetected by the cheater’s partner.